SaiHarshaK/GoThere/README.md

 ##### We are live at [GoThere](www.gothere.tk)
 \
 Go There is a dynamic path finding and optimising application.
-Using parallelism at every step to ensure performace.
+Using parallelism at every step to ensure performance.
 Essentially providing a fast approximation to the Travelling Salesman Problem.Given a set of destinations the most effecient way to visit all of them is provided by it.